ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

       with that” if you ask a question about your algorithm or code.
     - You cannot post publicly about the assignment on Piazza or elsewhere online.
-    - All of the examples in the open collaboration section above would be academic integrity violations.
+    - All of the examples in the open section above would be academic integrity violations.

 Programming assignments will explicitly list whether they are open or closed